department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning/headstones-markers-medallions.md

 **Note:** For memorial headstones and markers that honor the memory of the deceased, the person who applies must be a member of the deceased’s family.

-### How do I get this benefit?
+### How do I apply for a memorial item?

-- For a headstone or marker, fill out the Claim for Standard Government Headstone or Marker (VA Form 40-1330).
+**For a headstone or marker**, fill out the Claim for Standard Government Headstone or Marker (VA Form 40-1330).
 [Download VA Form 40-1330](http://www.va.gov/vaforms/va/pdf/VA40-1330.pdf).

-- For a medallion to be placed on a headstone or marker you bought on your own, fill out the Claim for Government Medallion for Placement in a Private Cemetery (VA Form 40-1330M).
+**For a medallion** to be placed on a headstone or marker you bought on your own, fill out the Claim for Government Medallion for Placement in a Private Cemetery (VA Form 40-1330M).
 [Download VA Form 40-1330M](http://www.va.gov/vaforms/va/pdf/VA40-1330M.pdf).

 - Make a copy of the Veteran's discharge documents.
 Don’t send the originals, because we can’t return them.

-- Mail the discharge papers and the form to this address:
+- Fax the documents to <span class="tel">800-455-7143</span>.
+Or, mail the discharge papers and the form to this address:

 <dl class="va-address-block">
     <dd>Memorial Programs Service (41B)</dd>